-Since April 2011, the COMS mission is under the normal operation 24 hours a day 365days a year.
+Since April 2011, the COMS mission is under the normal operation with 24 hours a day and 365 days a year.
 The normal operation of the COMS is conducted by the Korea Aerospace Research Institute (KARI) using the Satellite Ground Control System (SGCS) in the Satellite Operation Center (SOC) of the KARI.

-The COMS spacecraft is currently under normal operation without any problem to support the meteorological observation mission and the ocean monitoring mission.
+The COMS spacecraft had a satellite anomaly due to a cosmic ray during 11-14 February, 2018.
+However, the COMS spacecraft is currently under normal operation without any problem to support the meteorological observation mission and the ocean monitoring mission.